 You may already be aware that the notion of risk is pretty unstable and dependent on who is doing the labelling.
 I have lots of resources on risk here if you’d like to explore it further.

 Well, if you ask the dictionary, you will find that ‘need’ means that something is essential to us rather than desirable.

-I need to drink fluid to survive.
+I do need to drink fluid to survive.

 I don’t necessarily need that fluid to be chilled prosecco.